sevagh/k-ary-tree/README.md

 // True
 ```

-I use the top 16 bits of the parent uintptr to store the `n` value of a child.
+I use the top 16 bits of the firstChild uintptr to store the `n` value of a child.
 On amd64 architectures, apparently only 48 bits of 64-bit pointers are used for addressing (I didn't do any thorough research but tests are passing).
 Two notes:

 * This is highly unrecommended and I use the unsafe package to do it, but I need to spice up my life somehow
 * This should limit the k of our k-ary-tree to 65536 - who could ever need more than that?

-The `key` stores any data the user wants.
-Nodes have a parent pointer and the library panics on re-parenting nodes with parents.
-It's a very "manual" library - you're expected to manage nodes, create links, etc. yourself.

 ### Traversals